-In this first episode, I am going to show you why the 24mm and 35mm primes are my favorite lenses.
+In this episode, I am going to show you why the 24mm and 35mm primes are my favorite lenses.
 In addition, I’ll discuss how to best use these lenses when it comes to portraiture.

 If you are looking to purchase a wider prime lens choose between the 24mm or 35mm focal length.
 They will give you similar results and it isn’t necessary to have both considering the images produced aren’t going to look that varied.
 Here is a round-up of some of the best prime lenses of the 24mm and 35mm focal lengths on the market for varied camera bodies: